OlivierLD/ROB/raspberry-sailor/RaspberryPythonServers/README.md

 So we are going to use TCP and REST, language agnostic protocol supported by many languages - including Java and Python, and the data going back and forth will be encapsulated by JSON (JavaScript Object Notation), also natively supported by the languages we target.

-_**A last detail**_: The servers (TCP and/or REST) do not need to run on the same machine as the NMEA-multiplexer.
+_**A last detail**_: The servers (TCP and/or REST) do not need to run on the same machine as the `NMEA-multiplexer`.
 All they need is to see each other on the network.

+### Bonus: Web Server
+Work in progress...
+There is a `REST_and_WEB_server.py` that can be used to also serve static requests.
+It is an example, to be extended, but it works.

 ## Implementations
 This directory contains _**EXAMPLES**_ of the way to have TCP and REST servers written in Python,